 Do you have an anti-virus or anti-malware software installed on your system?
 When was the last time you scanned your system for virus?

 Although it is highly unlikely that the virus could be the culprit, this could be your last course of action if nothing else works, you should at least give this step a try.

-Fixing 2nd Monitor Detected But Not Displaying Issue
+How to Fix 2nd Monitor Detected but Not Displaying

 Step 1: Change the Dual Monitor’s Display Settings

 - From your first monitor, right click on empty area within the desktop and choose “Display Settings”.

 - Under the Multple Display heading, press “Detect”.
 The windows will then attempt to detect the monitor.